Seydus/Procedural-Generated-Cylinder/README.md

 **How to use:**

-You can use "CylinderMeshUpdate.cs" or "ProceduralMeshCylinder.cs" just use one of this script.
+You can use "CylinderMeshUpdate.cs" or "ProceduralMeshCylinder.cs" just use one of this script for each GameObject.

 **CylinderMeshUpdate.cs:** This script is a derived class of the "ProceduralMeshCylinder.cs" and gives you more access to modifying the cylinder.